NoahMarconi/blog/abiencoder/abi_encoded_return.md

 ```

 Let's do what the message suggests and see what happens.
-Adding in `pragma experimental ABIEncoderV2;` and encoding with `abi.encode(users);` before returning a `bytes` array.
+Adding in `pragma experimental ABIEncoderV2;`.

 ```
 contractCode = `pragma solidity ^0.4.24;